-|Download paper||455 KB|
+|Download preprint||646 KB|

 We document the importance of covenant violations in transmitting bank health to nonfinancial firms using a new supervisory data set of bank loans.
-More than one-third of loans in our data breach a covenant during the 2008-09 period, providing lenders the opportunity to force a renegotiation of loan terms or to accelerate repayment of otherwise long-term credit.
-Lenders in worse health are less likely to grant a waiver and more likely to force a reduction in the loan commitment following a violation.
+Roughly one-third of loans in our data breach a covenant during the 2008-09 period, providing lenders the opportunity to force a renegotiation of loan terms or to accelerate repayment of otherwise long-term credit.
+Lenders in worse health are more likely to force a reduction in the loan commitment following a violation.
 The reduction in credit to borrowers who violate a covenant can account for the majority of the cross-sectional variation in credit supply during the 2008-09 crisis.